Why Is My Mac Slowing Down

 Make Certain your Macintosh IOS and Apps are definitely the latest versions.

-Apple continually makes improvements and issues fixes to the macOS software.
+Apple continually makes improvements and issues a fix to the macOS software.
 Any applications you have added to your MAC also need to kept updated, either through the App Store or the vendor.

 You can check for these Macintosh upgrades manually, or set up your Apple computer to check for software upgrades automatically (Recommended).